What is the Psychoanalytic Psychotherapy Clinic?

 - Fully-accredited clinical member, Psychoanalytic Section, Irish Council for Psychotherapy (ICP)

-I was a member of the Education Sub-committee in the Irish Forum for Psychoanalytic Psychotherapy from 2010 to 2013, which convenes a programme of clinical events for Psychoanalytic Psychotherapists for the purpose of further professional development, as well as for Psychologists, Psychiatrists, Psychiatric Nurses and other healthcare professionals.
+I was a member of the Education Sub-committee in the Irish Forum for Psychoanalytic Psychotherapy (IFPP) from 2010 to 2013, which convenes a programme of clinical events for Psychoanalytic Psychotherapists for the purpose of further professional development, as well as for Psychologists, Psychiatrists, Psychiatric Nurses and other healthcare professionals.
 I have convened Film: In Session, a continuing professional development course on psychoanalysis and film for Psychotherapists, and established and co-convened the Object Relations Clinical Reading Group during 2013-2014.
-I was a member of the Trauma Working Group in 2015-2016.
-I convene Psychoanalysis +, a series of interdisciplinary events, which foregrounds psychoanalysis as a clinical practice and a theoretical tool for understanding culture, society and politics.
+I was a member of the IFPP’s Trauma Working Group in 2015-2016, and am currently Chair of the IFPP’s Accreditation Review Working Group.
+I convene Psychoanalysis +, a series of clinical and interdisciplinary events, which brings together clinical, artistic and theoretical approaches to, and applications of, Psychoanalysis.
 I am research active and have published extensively in clinical and academic contexts.

 Psychoanalytic Psychotherapy Clinic